 Readers of this column have offered several suggestions.
 One person took L-lysine twice a day, on the theory that it helps heal cold sores (caused by a different herpes virus).
 She reported: “I didn’t have all the after-pain and the rash disappeared fast.”
 Another reader reported success from adenosine monophosphate injections, based on decades-old preliminary research (Journal of the American Medical Association, March 8, 1985).

-One popular home remedy is Listerine:
+One popular home remedy for shingles pain is Listerine:

 “An unemployed friend without health insurance had an outbreak of shingles on the right side of his face.
 It made his ear and jaw ache and the rash was becoming raw.
 I found a brief mention of using Listerine on shingles, and he tried it.
 After 72 hours of thrice daily application of Listerine, the sores have dried up and are scabbing over, his pain is almost gone and he is healing nicely.”